Gaston (Beauty and the Beast): Beauty and the Beast (2017)

+Other appearances

+Gaston in the Sing Me a Story with Belle episode "What's Inside Counts", portrayed by Wolf Bauer.

 A live-action version of Gaston appears in two episodes of the fantasy television series Once Upon a Time, in which he is first portrayed by Sage Brocklebank and later by Wes Brown.
 The first was in the first season, where he was Belle's fiancé and attempted to save Belle from Rumplestiltskin, but got transfigured into a rose.
 The second time was in the fifth season, where he befriended Belle.
 He was depicted in a lighter manner compared to the original movie, where it is implied that his love for Belle was genuine.